 Frank de Biasi Interiors6 E. 39th St., at Fifth Ave., Ste.
 1000; 212-431-1222; frankdebiasi.com

-De Biasi collaborates with clients to create modern or classic spaces that can be bold or subdued.
-For a family who wanted to showcase its contemporary Latin American–art collection, he kept the furniture understated so the artwork would stand out.
+De Biasi collaborates with clients to create both modern and classic spaces that can be bold or subdued.
+For a family who wanted to showcase their contemporary Latin American–art collection, he kept the furniture understated so the artwork would stand out.

 Ghislaine Viñas Interior Design67 Vestry St., nr.
 Washington St., Ste.
 8B; 212-219-7678; gvinteriors.com